CathalSweeney6/tolkientrivia/readme.md

 * I wanted to include an easter egg to the phenomenon of memes, referencing 'The Lord of the Rings' films, since their release over 20 years ago.
 * I picked one of the most famous memes associated with 'The Lord of the Rings,' the ['Gandalf Sax Guy'](https://www.youtube.com/watch?v=G1IbRujko-A) video, which was made famous by the parody YouTube page, ['Teh Lurd of Teh Reings.'](https://www.youtube.com/channel/UCYXpatz5Z4ek0M_5VR-Qt1A)
-* I embedded a gif of the video from [giphy.com](https://giphy.com/gifs/reaction-laughing-lotr-TcdpZwYDPlWXC), and set is as the background image for the Bonus Page.
+* I embedded a gif of the video from [giphy.com](https://giphy.com/gifs/reaction-laughing-lotr-TcdpZwYDPlWXC), and set it as the background image for the Bonus Page.

 <img src="assets/images/bonuspage.png" width=600 height=400>